Walking from Tel Aviv Beaches to Old Jaffa Along the Promenade

 Just past Sir Charles Clore Park is another beautiful beach.
 This beach is known as either Jaffa Beach or Sir Charles Clore Beach.
 Depending on the map, the name might be different.
 On either side of this beach are photo frames.
 I love taking photos through these frames.

-From Jaffa Beach, it was only a few minutes to walk to the Old Town part of Jaffa.
+From Jaffa Beach, it was only a few minutes to walk to the Old Town part of Jaffa, where the Old Jaffa portion of the walking route begins.

-I had not developed much of a plan for walking around Old Jaffa.
+had not developed much of a plan for walking around Old Jaffa.
 I basically went in a large loop, visiting a few attractions I had starred on my map.
+This flexible Old Jaffa walking route is easy to follow and includes several classic things to do in Old Jaffa.

 My first stop was the Mahmoudiya Mosque.
 It is important to remember that around 18 percent of Israel is Muslim.
 The Mahmoudiya Mosque dates back to 1812 and was built by the Palestinians while under Ottoman rule.

 From the Mahmoudiya Mosque, it was a short walk to the Jaffa Clock Tower.
-The Clock Tower was completed in 1903.
-Built during the reign of the Turkish Sultan Abdul Hamid II, the Clock Tower was one of seven built in what today is Israel.
+The clock tower was completed in 1903.
+Built during the reign of the Turkish Sultan Abdul Hamid II, the Jaffa Clock Tower was one of seven built in what today is Israel.
 Today, the Jaffa Clock Tower has a plaque on the exterior honoring the Israelis killed in the 1948 Arab/Israeli War.

 I ended up walking by the Suspended Orange Tree, which was not on my list of sights.
 As I arrived, a tour guide was explaining the history of the Orange Tree, but unfortunately, she was not speaking English.
 From my research, the Suspended Orange Tree has only been around since 1993.
 It was designed by Israeli artist Ran Morin and produces fruit despite being entirely encased by a giant container.